 Back pain can come from anywhere; a strained or pulled muscle, irritated joints, ruptured disks, arthritis and more… but it is treatable.
 As physical therapists, we work to strengthen weak and pained muscles, then reeducate those muscles so that they do not become injured again.
 A stronger back is a back less prone to future damage.
 Makes sense doesn’t it?

 At Smart Body Physical Therapy, we give our patients one-on-one care.
 We’ve found this grants our patients quicker results in less time.
 With a specialty certification in manual therapy, we are extra skilled in this hands-on practice that involves soft tissue and joint mobilization to reduce pain, increase range of motion, decrease swelling and help the body to repair muscle and soft tissue.
-When it comes to back pain relief, physical therapy paired with manual therapy helps to get our patients back to their daily lives faster than most other options such as pain medicine or surgery.
+In some cases, physical therapy paired with manual therapy helps to get our patients back to their daily lives faster than most other options such as pain medicine or surgery.
 Other modalities we use in our practice include dosed exercises, Tens units (Transcutaneous Electrical Nerve Stimulation), heat and ice.

 Stay Healthy After Physical Therapy.

 You’ve already experienced some kind of back pain, or you wouldn’t be reading this right now.
 Here are a few ways to prevent future low back pain and to keep yourself in tip-top shape after finishing your therapy.